Oeyshik/ChatGpt-Android-App/README.md

 ![Logo](https://drive.google.com/uc?id=16kSn_U1snzH94P8y2_ZCDf2bxJaDLlhh)

-# ChatGpt - Android App
+# ChatGPT - Android App

-ChatGpt Android App is a project developed for the "Code for Life: Hackathon for everyday solutions" organized by VIT University.
+ChatGPT Android App is a project developed for the "Code for Life: Hackathon for everyday solutions" organized by VIT University.
 This innovative app utilizes the power of the OpenAI GPT-3.5 model to provide natural language conversation capabilities.
 The app enables users to have interactive and dynamic conversations with an AI chatbot, offering a wide range of practical applications.

 ## Authors